Skip to main content

 • Wiring damage — A cut or corroded wire between the controller and master valve.
 Landscapers, trenching, and rodents are the usual culprits.

 • Stuck diaphragm — Debris or mineral buildup from DFW's hard water prevents the valve from opening.
 Sometimes a manual bleed-and-close cycle clears it.
+If the master valve needs professional attention, a valve repair service can diagnose and fix the issue without replacing the entire assembly.

 Step 4: Check the Controller Output